-- 3.21 An Energy Statement should be submitted with all major developments.
+- 3.25 An Energy Statement should be submitted with all major developments.
 The Energy Statement demonstrates how the energy related aspects of the proposed development actually meets the requirement of policies CC2, CC4 and H5.
 The Energy Statement provides the specification for meeting the required energy targets including a calculation of the carbon emissions for a development.
 These shall be calculated as detailed in part L of the building regulations and the relevant BREEAM Standard or Zero Carbon Homes, where required.
 The Energy Statement should explain how the carbon dioxide reductions will be achieved and importantly, which renewable energy technologies/low carbon energy sources have been considered and dismissed, clearly explaining the reasons for this.
-The Energy Statement should also state the S106 contribution required to achieve zero carbon homes according to the calculations in the next section. - 3.22 The Energy Statement will help demonstrate to the Council that thought has been given to how the energy reductions required to meet the BREEAM requirements will be achieved.
+The Energy Statement should also state the S106 contribution required to achieve zero carbon homes according to the calculations in the next section. - 3.26 The Energy Statement will help demonstrate to the Council that thought has been given to how the energy reductions required to meet the BREEAM requirements will be achieved.
 Clear consideration of these details at the stage can help ensure the applicant can build the proposal in the way intended without issues over sustainability aspects arising later.
-This could result in the design having to be reconsidered, which would have clear cost implications. - 3.23 A draft Energy Statement should be submitted at the pre-application stage to demonstrate how energy will be considered and incorporated as part of the proposal.
-Omission of a draft Energy Statement will decrease the likelihood that a planning application will be approved at application stage.
+This could result in the design having to be reconsidered, which would have clear cost implications. - 3.27 A draft Energy Statement should be submitted at the pre-application stage to demonstrate how energy will be considered and incorporated as part of the proposal.
+As for Sustainability Statements, whilst a pre-application enquiry can be considered without a draft Energy Statement, this will affect the quality of advice that can be given and it is in the applicant's interest to submit a statement to be considered at this stage.